 - Launch the app and tap on the large plus icon (Add device button).

 - You can tap on the “Auto detect” button to let the app quickly find compatible devices.
 Keep in mind though that this doesn’t always work as expected.
-Until the app gets the required software improvements, the manual route may be the better way to go.
+Luckily, the manual mode is pretty easy to use if the auto detect function doesn’t work.

 - On the devices page, find the brand of your product and tap on it.
 For example, to connect the Ring video doorbell, tap on “Ring,” then tap on “Doorbell,” and follow the on-screen instructions.